 This bill amends Section 26-2B-9 of the New Mexico Statutes to clarify the conditions under which drug testing for cannabis is permissible for employees who are qualified patients under the Lynn and Erin Compassionate Use Act.
 It establishes that an employee cannot be deemed impaired solely based on the presence of cannabis metabolites and prohibits random drug testing for cannabis unless there is reasonable suspicion of impairment.
-Additionally, it allows employers to conduct drug tests following accidents involving employees if there is reasonable suspicion of impairment at the time of the incident.
+Additionally, it allows for drug testing following an accident if there is reasonable suspicion of impairment at that time.
+Employers are required to adhere to cannabis impairment guidelines when conducting such tests.

 Statutes affected: